Mingze-Li0625/traveltimeCLT/README.md

-# Title: Estimate and predict travel time on road networks
+# Estimate and predict travel time on road networks

 Implements two methods for prediction of average travel time on a route and its uncertainty (variance): a general population-based prediction,